-By our Reporter The Ogun State Police Command has ordered an immediate investigation into an incident involving students of the
+By our Reporter The Ogun State Police Command has recorded a series of major operational breakthroughs following intelligence-led and community-responsive

 Wike’s Aide Clarifies Comment on Channels TV Anchor Okinbaloye